-Our brands are concentrated in the select-service chain scale segments, and based on industry data outperformed the higher-end, full-service hotels in April due to their geographical positioning and due to the type of travelers typically staying in our hotels.
 Nearly 90% of our domestic hotels are located along highways and in suburban and small metro areas.
 Our brands in the economy and midscale segments are utilized by the truckers, contractors, construction workers, healthcare workers, emergency crews and others who still need overnight accommodations even in this COVID-19 crisis.
 These travelers are looking for well-known service providers they can depend on for quality and enhanced safety measures.
 Our recovery is less reliant on air travel or international travel demands which now factor in additional safety concerns for guests, or group business.
 While we believe our hotels will be able to quickly recover once the pandemic abates, the ultimate timing of any recovery remains uncertain.
-In the meantime, our results of operations may continue to be negatively impacted and certain intangible assets, such as our trademarks, and our owned and managed goodwill may be exposed to impairments.
+In the meantime, our results of operations may continue to be negatively impacted and certain additional intangible assets, such as our trademarks, and our franchised and managed goodwill may be exposed to additional impairments.
 For further discussion on the effect of COVID-19 on our financial condition and liquidity, see the section below Financial Condition, Liquidity and Capital Resources.